Free standard delivery on £50 spend Extra 10% off via App Earn £15 Credit? Over 210k reviews & 4.4 rated

 • Keep prepped sources like shredded chicken or extra beans ready to quickly add to lunches and dinners throughout the week.

-5. Prioritise Protein in Snacks
+5. Prioritise protein in snacks

 Switching out low-protein snacks for options rich in protein is one of the quickest and easiest ways to increase protein intake without adding another main meal.
+Snacks should ideally contain at least 10 grams of protein to be truly effective in supporting your goals and bridging the gap between meals.

 • Pair a piece of fruit with a small handful of nuts or some cheese.